xdje42/fuchsia-wiki/build.md

 in the first place I look.

 The basic steps are as follows.
 The default target is amd64.
-Instructions for arm64 may get added, or you can just look for them in the Fuchsia docs.
+For building for arm64, see below.

 **Checkout**